Eastern Green Mamba

 Venom / Bite

 The Eastern green mamba is a highly venomous snake, in cases of severe envenomation fatalities have occurred in as little as 30 minutes.
-Their venom is primarily neurotoxic, and contains a mix of dendrotoxins, calcicludine, cardiotoxins, and fasciculins.
+Their venom is primarily neurotoxic, and contains a complex mix of dendrotoxins, calcicludine, cardiotoxins, and fasciculins.

 The dendrotoxin present in the venom is common to all mamba species and it's the most fast-acting snake venom toxin known, for that reason their bite mortality rate is very high.